Mesothelioma VA Benefits

 The Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA) is health care for families of disabled or deceased veterans.
 CHAMPVA allows qualifying family members to access health care at a lower cost.

-The VA can pay burial expenses in many cases.
+The VA pays burial expenses in many cases.
 The VA will pay up to $2,000 if the veteran passed away due to a service-related condition on or after September 11, 2001.
-If the veteran died before that date, VA burial benefits pay out $1,500.
+If the veteran died before that date, VA burial benefits pay out up to $1,500.

-The U.S. Department of Defense also provides military funeral honors.
-Funeral honors are performed at both national and private cemeteries.
+The VA also provides military funeral honors, which can be performed at both national and private cemeteries.
 Most funeral directors can help families access funeral honors.

 Disclaimer